Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 • Focus on obtaining a word mark first since that will probably be more useful.

-• Do not view the trade mark application as means to obtain Amazon Brand Registry status, it can have much wider benefits so is worth taking seriously and completing carefully.
+• Please do not view the trademark application as a means to obtain Amazon Brand Registry status, it can have much wider benefits so is worth taking seriously and completing carefully.

-• Speak to a solicitor before making the Amazon Brand Registry application so they know to expect it and can make sure it does not get lost in the thousands of emails they receive every day.
+• Please speak to a solicitor before making the Amazon Brand Registry application so they know to expect it and can make sure it does not get lost in the thousands of emails they receive every day.

 What if you don't have Amazon Brand Registry?

-Even without Amazon Brand Registry status, with a registered trade mark you will still have legal rights to stop the vast majority of sellers using your brand so there is no need to wait to take action.
+Even without Amazon Brand Registry status, a registered trademark gives you legal rights to prevent the vast majority of sellers from using your brand, so there is no need to wait to take action.

 Find out more